wanliw96/ML_breast_cancer_subtypes/README.md

 - Applied survival analysis on the samples with survival records.
 - The conclusion is that basal-like and Luminal A have better prognoses compared with other subtypes.

+## Coding pipelines:
+The whole pineline can be found in this report: